 South West Coast

 Just north of town, the Cape Naturaliste Lighthouse is the starting point of the 123-kilometre Cape to Cape Walk, which hugs the coastline all the way to Cape Leeuwin on the southern tip.
-You don’t have to hike to take in the highlights, which include swimming and surfing at the beaches, watching the sunset over Sugarloaf Rock, and the Leeuwin-Naturaliste National Park, a popular spot to admire Western Australia’s famous wildflowers.
+You don’t have to hike to take in the highlights, which include swimming and surfing at the beaches, watching the sunset over Sugarloaf Rock, and Leeuwin-Naturaliste National Park, a popular spot to see Western Australia’s famous wildflowers.

 Southern Forests and Valleys

 Vast swathes of forests and woodlands blanket Australia’s southwest corner, where there are about 20 national parks and state forests to explore, many within a 2-hour drive from Dunsborough.
 Hikers can venture into the wilderness in the Greenbushes, Nannup, and Blackwood forests, where simple bush camping sites and bunkhouses welcome backpackers.
 Further south, Pemberton harbours popular sites such as the Yeagarup Sand Dunes and Beedelup Falls.

 From September through May, the warm weather is tempered by coastal winds and ideal for hiking, camping, and outdoor activities near Dunsborough.
 The best scenery sprouts up in spring, when wildflowers blaze a colorful trail along the coast and whales can be seen out on the water.
 Winter weather is generally quite mild, although campers should be prepared for regular rain showers and for some campsite and caravan park closures.

 Know Before You Go

 - Dunsborough has a number of grocery stores and camping gear shops, where you can stock up on supplies before heading out.

 - Having your own car is a big plus around Dunsborough, especially if you’re planning to explore the vineyards or visit the national parks.